Psychotherapy is not easily described in general statements…

 While traditional psychoanalytic psychotherapy often involves long-term treatment, there has been a growing demand for briefer, focused interventions.
 Jungian-oriented psychoanalytic psychotherapy, in briefer durations, incorporates the principles of Analytical Psychology while addressing the need for cost-effective, time-limited care.

-I fully expect that our work will establish and promote a full, conscious, realization of your individual capacities and potentials, and that it will provide you with insight that is essential to your continued development as an individual.
+I fully expect that our work will establish and promote a full, conscious, realization of your individual capacities and potentials, and that it will provide you with insight that is essential to your continued development as an individual and as an effective participant in society at lar.

 The exploration and analysis of dreams, active imaginations, and fantasy is essential to insight-oriented psychotherapy.
 Dream and fantasy material can provide conscious access to vital unconscious processes and can greatly enhance psychological development.
 I regard dream analysis as a vital component of psychotherapy and I encourage the inclusion and exploration of dream and creative material in our work.